SquareGPS/navixy-api/docs/panel-api/resources/tracker.md

 #### list

-Provides information about trackers which were considered “active” by our PaaS billing system, on a month-by-month basis.
+Provides information about trackers which were considered "active" by our PaaS billing system, on a month-by-month basis.

 **Required permissions**